 Net Debt/Norm.
 EBITDA* | 3.89x | 3.60x | 3.24x |

-The Indian economic context, with strong domestic demand projections and policy support for infrastructure and manufacturing, provides a favorable backdrop for UFlex’s domestic-focused initiatives.
-However, the international tariff uncertainties and FPI outflows highlight the risks associated with its global operations.
+The Indian economic context, characterized by strong domestic demand projections and government support for infrastructure and manufacturing, provides a tailwind for UFlex’s domestic growth.
+However, international market uncertainties, such as US tariffs on Indian products and FPI outflows, highlight the inherent risks of its global operations.
+The management’s proactive approach to address regulations (e.g., recycling facilities for EPR compliance, dual-purpose PET chips production) is commendable.